k0d3d/k0d3d/README.md

 :one: Indie Hacker ⌨️ <br/>
 :two: Full stack developer and IT professional with over 10 years of experience 💾.<br/>
 :three: Proficient with PHP, JavaScript, CSS and Python. 🛠️ <br/>
-:four: Have mastered many areas of programming like Web Development and server-side programming. 🫡 <br/>
+:four: Mastering many areas of software developemnt eg. Wordpress, Structured and Non-structured Databases, Reactjs, LLMs and Diffusion Models. 🫡 <br/>
 :five: How to reach me : 💌 Twitter @kodedpxlart and Mail me at michael.rhema at gmail dot com<br/>
 :six: Ask me anything related to programming : <a href="https://github.com/k0d3d/k0d3d/issues/new?assignees=&labels=question&template=custom.md&title=Question%3A+%5BYour-Title%5D">here</a><br/>
 <br />